karlduggan/Sudoku_Solver/README.md

 ## Getting Started

-A simple terminal program which computes solutions from user input unsolved sudoku puzzle by implementing the backtracking.
+A simple text-base program which computes solutions from user input unsolved sudoku puzzle by implementing the backtracking.
 The code has been broken up into smaller functions to help illustrate a step by step process.